rasmusfreund/bioinf-prog-course/book/chapters/13_working_with_files.md

     output_file.write(line)
 ```

-Then run it and open results.txt in *SublimeText* and see what it produced.
+Then run it and open results.txt in *VScode* and see what it produced.

 Were you surprised that the file object can be an iterator in a for-loop?
 Just like stings can iterate over characters, lists can iterate over values and dictionaries can iterate over keys, file objects can iterate over the lines in the file.